etochy/games-js/README.md

 # webRunnerGl

-A simple runner game using WebGL
+A simple game in Javascript

 ## Install